SERC-Web-TA-DF1A-2425/PHP-Database-Integration/exercise2.md

 $conn->close();
 ```

 6. Run the `getcontacts.php` file in your local PHP server or Codespaces environment. e.g.: `php getcontacts.php`.
-Verify that the data from the `contacts` table is displayed.
+Verify that the data from the `contact` table is displayed.

 ---